 The remainder of this paper is organized as follows.
-Section II introduces the construction of a finite-state symbolic execution graph for a given program.
+Section II introduces the first stage of our scheme, the construction of a finite-state symbolic execution graph for a given program.
 Then, Section III presents the extraction of a term rewrite system from the transitions of the symbolic execution graph.
-Section IV presents the implementation of a termination prover.
-Finally, Section V discusses some related work and Section VI concludes.
-An extended version of this paper including proofs of technical results can be found in [17].
+Section IV presents a proof-of-concept implementation of a termination prover that follows the ideas introduced in the previous sections.
+Finally, Section V discusses some related work and Section VI concludes and points out some directions for further research.